If the government wants other nations to step up to the climate and ecological crises, it must show a clean pair of hands on peat.

 View of rare crescent pool on peat bog, Northumberland, stream in foreground © iStock

 To put costs into perspective, the government estimates that flooding in recent years cost the economy £1.6 billion.
-Ministers are giving peatland restoration a share of a very modest £640 million.
+Ministers have given £50 million to peatland restoration from their modest £750 million Nature for Climate Fund which ends in 2025.

 1. End the burning of peat moorlands